elkebir-group/TRIBAL/README.md

 ## Phases
 TRIBAL is run in two phases.
   1. infers the isotype transition probabilities for a set of k clonotypes.
-  2. uses these probabilities to find the most parsiminious refinement of each candidate tree
+  2. uses these probabilities to find the most parsimonious refinement of each inout tree

+Two phases are required because the size of the input sets may be large for some clonotypes.
+TRIBAL will downsample the input set in each iteration to size `--max_cand` to speed up inference.
+It always retains the best tree found so far in its sample to ensure convergence of the coordinate ascent appraoch.
+  In the second phase, TRIBAL solves the most parsiminonious refinement for every input tree given the isotype transition probabilities inferred in phase 1.
+Note that if downsampling is not used, then the second step is not required.

 <a name="io"></a>